aparcanapavel/visible/README.md

 ### Features ###
 - Audio Visualizer
-- Users are able to choose a song from their files(on development)
+- Users are able to upload a song from their files
 - Full Screen

 #### Challenges ####